-Translation:Where in this city can I buy ancient, ceremonial weapons?
+Translation:Where can I buy ancient, ceremonial weapons in this city?

 Should we infer from this sentence that, when affixing two adjectival verbs (ie, a verb that, in English, corresponds to an adjective) to a noun in the context of a larger sentence, where -'ej is not a convenient option, one verb follows the noun (as usual) and the second is turned into a subordinate clause with -bogh?